thorsten/phpMyFAQ/phpmyfaq/docs/README.txt

 Please report the bug at our site http://bugs.phpmyfaq.de!
 Thanks a lot!

 Changes since 2.5.0-alpha:
-- dropped support for MySQL 4.0 (Thorsten)
+- dropped support for MySQL 4.0 and MaxDB (Thorsten)
 - improved performance (Thorsten)

 For known issues please take a look at KNOWNBUGS.txt